Engineering: Polymer Engineering, Ph.D.

 The Department of Polymer Engineering administers a graduate program in which students, with primarily engineering backgrounds, are guided through a course of study and research under the supervision of a faculty member.
-Students may be admitted directly to the Ph.D. program upon screening of their qualifications and recommendation by the admissions committee, department chair, and dean.
+Students may be admitted directly to the Ph.D. program upon screening of their qualifications and recommendation by the admissions committee and department chair.

 Our Ph.D. students study engineering principles that lead to development of new applications of soft materials including polymers.
 They complete 36-credits of course work and 60-credits of research.
 In their research, our students design new and novel polymeric materials and study fabrication and performance characteristics of solar cells, batteries, flexible electronics, filters to remove nanoparticles, high performance coatings, aerospace insulation, automobile components, composite structures for aircrafts, rubber tires, smart stimuli-responsive functional parts, and separation membranes.
 Appropriate blends of experiments and computational modeling are used in all research projects.